CloudTrail is an amazing source of data, rich with API call history, allowing us to monitor who is attempting to do what within our AWS accounts.

 These two VPC changes are worth monitoring.
 New ACL entries and routes in your route tables can expose new attack vectors to your infrastructure and are handy for your SecOps team to monitor.

-These are Elastic Load Balancer specific security group events and worth listening out for too.
+These are Elastic Load Balancers that are specific security group events and worth listening out for too.
 Here we monitor changes in which security groups are selected.

 These are the same as above, but of the RDS flavor and still worth monitoring, especially for internet facing RDS instances.